TurtleEngr/gitproj/doc/user-doc/git-proj.md

     If the -d option is used, then the remote raw/ will be made identical to the local raw/.
 I.e. files might be deleted from the remote raw/.

-    See the EXAMPLES section for a "save" way to use this option.
+    See the EXAMPLES section for a "safe" way to use this option.

 - **-a**